EvanGruhlkey/job-agent/README.md

 # Job Search Agent

-A local CLI that searches major job boards and public career pages, returning hundreds of listings and saving them to `data/jobs.md`.
+A local CLI that finds fresh, exact job matches and opens them in your browser.

+The main workflow is simple: type the role you want, choose how many links to open, and the app opens the freshest matching jobs it can find.

 ## Setup